riloh/Pngtato/README.md

 ## Usage

 Place two similarly sized PNG images in the program's directory, one for the image that will be displayed when idle, and another for when talking, named "resting.png" and "talking.png".

-There are settings to control the input device, sensitivity, and background color.
+Optionally, a third PNG titled "blinking.png" can be included for a blinking effect (ideally for eye blinking.)

+The following settings can be changed:

+- Input device
+- Sensitivity
+- Background color
+- Delay time on reverting back to resting PNG after talking
+- Whether or not the bouncing animation plays when talking

 Press \<space\> to hide/unhide the UI.
 ## To-do

 - ~~Add setting to modify the delay of when avatar reverts to idle picture after talking stops.~~ DONE
-- Add support for "blinking" effect
+- ~~Add support for "blinking" effect~~ DONE
-- Add option to disable bouncing effect
+- ~~Add option to disable bouncing effect~~ DONE
 - Add support for multiple expressions (maybe?
 Need to investigate options)